shopsys/shopsys/docs/storefront/tailwind.md

 </div>
 ```

-`twMergeCustom` you use in case you would need to conditionally render classNames or even better case would be combining static classNames with classNames from the props.
-Here is a simplified usage of the usual use case.
+You can use `twMergeCustom` in case you need to conditionally render classNames or to combine static classNames with classNames from the props.
+Here is a simplified example of a usual usecase.

 ```tsx
 <div